Step-by-step guidance with links to official sites and realistic payment timelines.

 Contact UIF if:

-- Your employer refuses to complete UI-19
+- Your employer refuses to complete the UI-19

-- Your payment suddenly stops
+- Your payments suddenly stop

-- You receive conflicting information from different offices
+- You receive conflicting information from offices

 - Email: [email protected]

-- Call Centre: 012 319 0000
+- Call centre: 012 319 0000

-- WhatsApp: 082 8727 669
+- WhatsApp: 082 872 7669

-Pro Tips from People Who’ve Been There
+Pro Tips from People Who Have Been There

-Keep everything: Photocopy all documents before submitting.
-UIF offices sometimes lose paperwork.
+Keep everything: Copy all documents before submission.

 After You Find Work